Skip to content

 1. Install the tools required to build RPM packages, as well as dependencies required by the sample application:

-sudo dnf install rpmdevtools rpm-build rpm-devel cmake make gcc-c++
+sudo dnf install rpmdevtools createrepo rpm-build rpm-devel cmake make gcc-c++ \

 boost-devel vsomeip3-devel